rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 ## Integration with Azure Pipelines

-Dependabot is baked into the [Github ecosystem](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates) and really easy to use there.
+Dependabot is baked into the [GitHub ecosystem](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates) and really easy to use there.
 Recently I needed to solve this problem on a project in [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) using [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) and thought I would share my solution.

-Search the [Azure DevOps Extension Marketplace](https://marketplace.visualstudio.com/) for Dependabot and you will find [this extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) made by [Tingle Software](https://tingle.software/).
+If you search the [Azure DevOps Extension Marketplace](https://marketplace.visualstudio.com/) for Dependabot you will find [this extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) made by [Tingle Software](https://tingle.software/).
 It is always great to find extensions to speed up integration and I gave this one a whirl.

 The extension is feature rich and works really well with little configuration required.
 Simply adding the below to an Azure Pipeline, running it and you will end up with a host of PR's!